 Maria Paola had a dream to share the memories of her childhood kitchen and bring the knowledge of Italian gastronomy beyond pizza and pasta to people’s mind, and it’s how Casanostra was born.
 Marble floor, soft home furnishing and small artistic decorations create a cosy space.

 Neighbourhood: Bairro Alto

 Tânia Martins and Susana Felicidade combined their expertise and created the concept of Pharmacia.
 This restaurant is located in National Association of Pharmacies and the decoration goes along the theme that reminds of an old pharmacy.
 The menu consists of Portuguese cuisines, such as croquettes, codfish and stuffed tomatoes.
-For an adventurous mind, they offer a surprise menu, that always includes a starter, meat dish, fish dish and dessert.
-There is also a bar that serves Portuguese wines and cocktails, for example, you may enjoy paracetamol or LSD on the terrace.
-Play our Bairro Discovery game.
+For an adventurous mind, they offer a surprise menu that always includes a starter, meat dish, fish dish and dessert.
+There is also a bar that serves Portuguese wines and quirky cocktails, for example, you may enjoy ‘paracetamol’ or ‘LSD’ on the terrace!
+Once you’re well fed, challenge yourself with our Bairro Discovery game.